Medical Assistance in Dying

 How do I identify myself as a professional willing to provide medical assistance in dying to clients?

-If you wish to register yourself as a clinician willing to provide aspects of medical assistance in dying to clients, please contact the MOHLTC at MAIDregistration@ontario.ca.
+If you wish to register yourself as a clinician willing to provide aspects of medical assistance in dying to clients, please send an email to MAIDregistration@sasc.ca.
 Your contact information will be used on the MOHLTC’s service for clinicians seeking referral supports on behalf of clients requesting medical assistance in dying.

 Before registering yourself as a clinician with the referral service, you may wish to consult with your employer to determine whether the aspects of medical assistance in dying services that you are willing to provide are included in your role.